-The Dark Brotherhood in The Elder Scrolls V Skyrim is remarkably diverse considering how often the people of Skyrim are extremely close minded.
-Among their ranks are a werewolf, a lizard man (argonian), a dark elf, a child, an elderly man, a Redguard (black guy), and the leader is a presumably 30 something Nord (white) female.
-The Dragonborn (PC) can choose to be any race and will still be accepted in their ranks, even as a khajiit (cat person).
-Keep in mind that the Dark Brotherhood is basically a guild for assassins.
+The Dark Brotherhood in The Elder Scrolls V: Skyrim is the second most racially-diverse faction in the game (first is the College at Winterhold)..
+Among their ranks are a werewolf, a lizard man (argonian), a dark elf, a vampiric child, an elderly (Imperial) man, a Redguard (black guy), and the leader is a presumably-30-something Nord (white) woman.
+The Dragonborn (PC) can choose to be any race and will still be accepted in their ranks (although this is true for every faction in the game).
+And, of course, the Brotherhood is basically an assassin cult.

 In Mortal Kombat 9, the Lin Kuei seem to be this; they ally with Shao Khan and the prominent Lin Kuei we see are from various backgrounds, such as Sektor (Chinese), Cyrax (Botswanan), Bi-Han (original Sub-Zero/Noob Saibot) and Kwai Liang (second Sub-Zero) (both Chinese-American), and Smoke (Czech).

 In Guild Wars 2, while many of the villainous groups are racially-exclusive (and in the case of the Flame Legion and the Sons of Svanir, only accept men), both the regular seafaring pirates and the Aetherblades) are very diverse, much like pirate crews in real life.

 In Shin Megami Tensei, while YHVH is a Knight TemplarMad God, he is utterly consumed by his desire for egalitarianism.
 His subordinates, not really understanding his will, have occasionally fostered the birth of several highly classist societies.
 The moment He sees what's going on, all of that is immediately thrown out of the window en lieu of an effort to make everyone equal.